lavint/FinTech-Python/cheat-sheets/machine-learning.md

 * When the classes are imbalanced, the precision and recall for one class is greater than the other class even though the accuracy score is high

+* When false positives and false negatives are weighted fairly evenly, accuracy or F1 score is effective to compare models

 * `Accuracy`: (TP + TN) / (TP + TN + FP + FN)
 ```
 from sklearn.metrics import accuracy_score